bacadlo/expense-tracker-api/README.md

 # Expense Tracker API

-A RESTful API for personal finance management built with FastAPI and PostgreSQL.
-Track transactions, manage budgets, and analyze spending habits with a comprehensive analytics engine.
+A RESTful API for personal finance management that tracks transactions, manages budgets, and analyzes spending habits.
+Built with FastAPI and PostgreSQL.

 ## Tech Stack